back arrow

 Key Features: Balanced page length, combination of engaging content and functional elements, recent updates, and detailed sections to cater to diverse user needs.

-2. build up positioning matrix: Using matrix visually represented our anticipated strategic direction, helping us understand where to position the design in terms of in formation density and design focus.
+2. build up positioning matrix: Using matrix visually represented the anticipated strategic direction, helping us understand where to position the design in terms of in formation density and design focus.

 Deconstructed these homepage designs to identify unique features and common elements, helping to pinpoint our brand's potential positioning.